For questions regarding membership, please read the section below, or visit the AAS Membership page.

 Who can apply for a Student Membership?

 The Student category is designated for full-time students with genuinely low incomes.
-In order for processing to occur, please attach to the online membership form proof of current student status, such as:
+In order for processing to occur, please attach to the online membership form two forms of proof of current student status, such as:

 - A personal statement of student status or quoting a student number does not suffice.